 The Altamont is one of many San Francisco buildings designed by Swedish-born San Francisco master architect August Nordin (1869–1936).
 According to the January 1936 issue of The Architect and Engineer Magazine, Nordin designed more than 300 single family residences, flats, and apartment houses.
 In addition to the Altamont Hotel, some of Nordin’s noteworthy San Francisco building designs include: The Swedish American Hall, built in 1907, the Windeler Apartments on Ellis Street, built in 1915, and the Buena Vista Cafe building, built in 1911.

 There is 6,000 sq.ft. of commercial space with frontage along the 16 St. side of the structure.
-To date, these spaces are occupied by a two retail operations enjoying brisk business and a community-serving nonprofit.
+To date, these spaces are occupied by a community-serving nonprofit, and two retail operations enjoying brisk business.
 These commercial tenants all make outstanding contributions to the fabric of the community.
 The below market-rate leases help fund resident services in the building.